yang1688899/CarND-PID-Control-Project/README.md

 The I stand for "integral", it counteracts error or noise that may occur in the car's action.
 The I component is compute base on all the perious CTE and it make sure that the car did reach the target trajectory despite all kind of error that may occur during the car's motion.

 ### Discusses how to chose the final hyperparameters (P, I, D coefficients)

+I chose the hyperparameters manually:

+First I set Kp, Ki, and Kd to 0.

+Second I Increase Kp until the car can drive in a while with a fairly small CTE.

+Third I increase Kd until any overshoot you may have is fairly minimal.

+At last I increase Ki until any error that is still existing is eliminated.

+I repeat this process many time and finally got the working hyperparameters.

 ## Dependencies